 The solution?
 “We use bar-code scanning for medication,” says Filz.
 “So if a nurse had the wrong medication and scanned the patient’s wristband, the medication administration screen will open with the alert: ‘This medication has not been ordered for this patient.’ ”

-As always, the perceived risks and clear wins of automation should be presented in tandem to clinicians, to show that a system implementation will yield a net gain for the patient.
-“There were concerns that our implementation might pose a risk, but in fact one of the big reasons to use electronic records is that they truly enhance patient safety,” says Filz.
+As always, they should present the perceived risks and clear wins of automation in tandem to clinicians.
+To show that a system implementation will yield a net gain for the patient.
+“There were concerns that our implementation might pose a risk.
+But in fact one of the big reasons to use electronic records is that they truly enhance patient safety,” says Filz.

 Ultimately the culture clash can be tempered if technologists begin to understand the clinicians’ perspective, and if clinicians learn to appreciate how the IT implementation improves patient care, especially in the long run.